TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

 Instead, we are going to create a very simple directory structure for our playbook, and add just a couple of files to it.

-On your control host **ansible-1**, create a directory called `ansible-files` in your home directory and change directories into it:
+If you haven't done this already, on your control host **ansible-1**, create a directory called `ansible-files` in your home directory and change directories into it:

 ``` { .console .no-copy }
 [student@ansible-1 ~]$ mkdir ansible-files